-MaintainJ generates the UML class and sequence diagrams at runtime while you run a use case.
-Hence, the generated diagrams represent the truth, not the developer's interpretation of the truth.
-MaintainJ's diagrams show the runtime parameter data and runtime SQL statements.
+MaintainJ generates the class and sequence diagrams at runtime while you run a use case.
+Hence, the generated diagrams represent the truth, not your understanding of the truth.
+MaintainJ's diagrams show response time of each call, the runtime parameter data and runtime SQL statements.

 Most developers take up to 4 weeks before they start delivering on large new Java applications.
 This time is spent in understanding the design, many Java frameworks used in the application, some of which may be unfamiliar to the developer.